bhavenp/docker_sentiment_analysis/ui_service/README.md

-This directory contains the code for the frontend of the application, which displays a nice UI in a web browser for the user to interact with.
+This directory contains the code for the frontend service of the application, which displays a nice UI in a web browser for the user to interact with.
 Users are able to type out their sentences and get sentiment predictions for their sentences.

-## Start-up the Flask application running the UI WITHOUT DOCKER
+## Start-up the UI service WITHOUT DOCKER
 1. Use the the `sentiment_analysis_ui_env.yaml` file in this directory to create a Conda environment and start it.
 	1. Run `conda env create -f sentiment_analysis_ui_env.yaml`.
 	2. Run `conda activate sentiment_analysis_ui_env` to start the Conda environment.